Nitroglycerin (medication): Brand names

 In the United States, the tablet form of nitroglycerin is marketed (brand name Nitrostat) by Viatris after Upjohn was spun off from Pfizer.

-Nitroglycerin used for treatment of angina has multiple brand names depending on the mode of administration, such as Minitran®; Nitro-Dur®; Nitrolingual®; Nitromist®; Nitro-Bid®.
+Nitroglycerin used for treatment of angina has multiple brand names depending on the mode of administration, such as Minitran, Nitro-Dur, Nitrolingual, Nitromist, and Nitro-Bid.
 The brand name Nitro-bid is an ointment form of Nitroglycerin that is applied twice daily to the skin, hence the name, where "BID" indicates "twice daily" (B.I.D).